High Temperature Fabrics

 From minus 60°C to 1600°C, the high temperature fabrics provide the best heat protection in high-temperature fire protection.

 This article will take you to understand the best selection guide for High Temp Fabric.

-Under extreme temperatures, countless heat-resistant fabrics have appeared in history, from hemp cotton to ceramic fiber fabrics, from 100 ° C to 1600 ° C. Finally, the following outstanding ones have been left:
+Under extreme temperatures, countless high temperature fabrics have appeared in history, from hemp cotton to ceramic fiber fabrics, from 100 ° C to 1600 ° C. Finally, the following outstanding ones have been left:

 Aluminum foil fiberglass cloth is a thermal insulation material of aluminum laminate and woven glass fiber fabric.